matplotlib/CZI_2024-06_mpl/LOI.md

 frequently time critical and tedious.
 It is unfair and impractical to rely solely on volunteers to accomplish such tasks.

-With only volunteer effort we had an ever growing backlog of Issues and PRs.
-This risks missing good ideas and is both discouraging to new contributors and distracting to the core developers.
-In contrast, with CZI support we have decreased our backlog of open Issues and PRs despite an increase in the number submitted over the last 15 months.
+With only volunteer effort we had an inconsistent release schedule.
+With dedicated funding, feature releases have been possible at a regular 2-per-year schedule, and bugfix releases have been made regularly in between them.
+This regularity allows downstream projects and users to plan effectively for future changes in Matplotlib, as deprecations and new features are rolled out consistently.

 In addition to on-going and routine maintenance, there are substantial, but incremental, enhancements to Matplotlib that require long blocks of dedicated effort to implement.
 Without funding, this type of project can drag out for months to years or stall altogether.
-Examples include fixing long-standing rendering and performance issues, deep-dive explanatory documentation, homogenizing and smoothing the API, and new user-facing functionality.
+Examples include fixing long-standing rendering and performance issues, overhauling build systems to match the changing Python ecosystem, homogenizing and smoothing the API, and new user-facing functionality.
 Projects to be pursued with the funding requested here will be selected in consultation with downstream biomedical libraries.

 Finally, supported developers improve the management of the project.
 We now have the time and bandwidth to make strategic decisions about the direction of the project to ensure the long term health and viability of Matplotlib.
 An important part of project management is community management: fostering, diversifying, and growing our community.
-This requires dedicated effort, over long periods of time, beyond what can be sustained by volunteers alone.
+Supported developers are able to perform outreach attending conferences, mentoring sprints, or teaching tutorials.
 We must ensure that our community is open and welcoming to everyone who wants to join, with opportunities to contribute in a spectrum of roles as their interests and skills develop.

 We propose to continue full support (1 FTE) for Elliott Sales de Andrade and partial support (.2 FTE) for Thomas Caswell.
 The effort will be split with